anhthi-ieig/aws-docs/10. Networking & Content Delivery/Amazon Route 53.md

 ## Amazon Route 53 - 53 Scalable domain name system (DNS)

-- Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service
+- Amazon Route 53 is `a highly available and scalable cloud Domain Name System (DNS) web service`

-- It `is designed to route end users to Internet applications` by translating domain names(Ex: www.example.com) into the numeric IP addresses(Ex: 192.0.2.1) that computers use to connect to each other
+- Amazon Route 53 is designed to route end users to Internet applications by `translating domain names(Ex: www.example.com) into the numeric IP addresses(Ex: 192.0.2.1)` that computers use to connect to each other

 - Amazon Route 53 allows to